 Does it change things?
 No, but neither does crying.

-I can hear you just as well, and absorb the lesson of whatever blunder has occurred equally well when I’m laughing as when I’m crying.
+I can hear you just as well, and absorb the lesson of whatever blunder has occurred equally well, when I’m laughing as when I’m crying.
 You; you go ahead and cry about it.
 It’s your choice, I’m not going to take that away from you.
-Similarly, I will be laughing as I am afforded the same rights to my emotions are you are to yours.
+Similarly, I will be laughing, as I am afforded the same rights to my emotions as you are to yours.

 Is everything a tragedy to you?